denis-skripnik/cyber-rss-parser/README.md

 1. Download this repo:
 git clone https://github.com/denis-skripnik/cyber-rss-parser
 2. Go to the project directory;
+And check the permissions for the links file.json and change them to 0777 if they differ from the specified one;
 3. Install node-gyp for ipfs:
 npm install -g node-gyp
 4. If you are in Windows, install windows-build-tools: